Romans 12:2

 We're going to be reading from two different passages in scripture.
 Firstly, we're going to turn to 2 Corinthians 3:12-18, and then we're going to turn to Romans 11:33 through 12:2.
 So let's hear the word of the Lord.
 Since we have such a hope, we are very bold, not like Moses who would put a veil over his face so that the Israelites might not gaze at the outcome of what was being brought to an end.
 But their minds were hardened, for to this day when they read the old covenant, the same veil remains unlifted because only through Christ is it taken away.

-For this comes from the Lord who is the spirit.
+For this comes from the Lord who is the Spirit.
 And then we turn to Romans 11, and we read there, oh, the depth of the riches and wisdom and knowledge of God.
-How unsearchable are His judgments and His inscrutable ways.
-For who has known the mind of the Lord, or who has been His counsellor, or who has given a gift to Him that He might be repaid?
-For from Him and through Him and to Him are all things, to Him be glory forever.
+How unsearchable are His judgments and how inscrutable His ways.
+For who has known the mind of the Lord, or who has been His counselor, or who has given a gift to Him that he might be repaid?
+For from Him and through Him and to Him are all things.
+To Him be glory forever.

-That's 12:1-2 of Romans.
-Do not be conformed to this world, but be transformed by the renewal of your mind, that by testing you may discern what is the will of God, what is good and acceptable and perfect?
+That's the first two verses of chapter 12 in Romans.
+Do not be conformed to this world, but be transformed by the renewal of your mind, that by testing you may discern what is the will of God, what is good and acceptable and perfect.
 And friends, the message is the fourth distinctive of what it means to be reformed, and that is that we have a Christian worldview.
 Now I think I may have spoken on the topic of worldview in one of the evening series a few years ago.
 So if you hear an example that you've heard before, my apologies for that.

 And God, at that time, raised up some church leaders.
 There was a Scottish Presbyterian named James Orr, and there was a Dutch pastor called Abraham Kuyper who became prime minister of The Netherlands, but both of them said, people, we have to return to a distinctive Christian worldview, not follow this liberal thinking.
 And there were others who followed in this.
 T. S.

 Eliot wrote a book, The Idea of a Christian Society back in 1940, and he says, we as Christians have a special way that we should live because we recognise that God is our creator and ruler and cares over us in His grace.
-But of course, there were many protesting voices, and one of them came from an Oxford scholar named D. I. Mumbi who published the book, The Idea for Secular Society.
-Obviously, he didn't agree with Eliot who said the Idea for Christian Society.
+But of course, there were many protesting voices, and one of them came from an Oxford scholar named D. I. Munby who published the book, The Idea of a Secular Society.
+Obviously, he didn't agree with Eliot who said the idea of a Christian society.

 They did it their way.
 On the other side, they said, no, the way they did it is as long as a fruit tree is not within about 50 metres of a house where you can see it from the house, then you can help yourself.
 But if it is close to the house, then it belongs to the homeowner.
 All of those worked, but what happens when you combine these three groups into a town together?
 Well, what happens is that the children say, what are the rules?

 They observe no rules.
 They begin to pick the fruit before it's ripe, and nobody gets anything.
-You see, you gotta have a standard that is common to all.
-And unfortunately, with our multiculturalism, we have seen an erosion of moral values and of laws.
-And people started to take advantage of this situation by lobbying for what would have been considered defiant behaviour like the gay and lesbian lifestyle and so on.
+You see, you've got to have a standard that is common to all.
+And unfortunately, with our multiculturalism, we have seen an erosion of moral values and of laws, and people started to take advantage of this situation by lobbying for what would have been considered deviant behaviour like the gay and lesbian lifestyle and so on.
 And all of this received a big boost more recently with the critical race theory, you know, that whole Black Lives Matter movement.

-This movement we know as woke where you well, live a totally different lifestyle that just pleases you and you don't worry about other people.
-And with the erosion of borders and refugees flooding in and with these refugees especially people who were well, opportunists and criminals, we find that it has eroded laws in many societies.
-The third thing that Mumbi was talking about is that in the new society, we would be tolerant.
+This movement we know as woke where you, well, live a totally different lifestyle that just pleases you and you don't worry about other people.
+And with the erosion of borders and refugees flooding in and with these refugees especially people who were, well, opportunists and criminals, we find that it has eroded laws in many societies.
+The third thing that Munby was talking about is that in the new society, we would be tolerant.
 Anything goes and must be tolerated without criticism.
-Now I'm all for being tolerant where people have different tastes and so, but, of course, you cannot be tolerant where people start to live in a lifestyle that is against God's will.
+Now I'm all for being tolerant where people have different tastes and so, but of course, you cannot be tolerant where people start to live in a lifestyle that is against God's will.

-And the unfortunate thing is that while people preach tolerance, we actually see they have become very intolerant when it comes to people who do have firm views about religions or morality, and freedom of speech is in erosion.
-I know that for what I'm preaching today, if I preach it in Victoria, I could be put in jail for saying what I said.
+And the unfortunate thing is that while people preach tolerance, we actually see they have become very intolerant when it comes to people who do have firm views about religion or morality, and freedom of speech is an erosion.
+I know for what I'm preaching today, if I preached it in Victoria, I could be put in jail for saying what I said.
 I hope it's not true here.
 But we have vilification laws, and you cannot speak out against wrongs that other people want to follow.
 Speaking out against sinful behaviour is called hate speech.

-The fourth thing that Mumbi said is we want to eliminate the sacred.
+The fourth thing that Munby said is we want to eliminate the sacred.
 Now in the past, of course, society made its laws with reference to God.
-It was common to find Ten Commandments in courthouses and so on, recognising that that's where our morality comes from.
+It was common to find the Ten Commandments in courthouses and so on recognising that that's where our morality comes from.
 But we have now said, no, it's not God, but society itself that sets the law.
-But I want to point out to you that here we go back a step backwards to the way society used to be before Christianity came.
+But I want to point out to you that here we go a step backwards to the way society used to be before Christianity came.

 Christian feelings, he said, should be confined to your private life.
 Okay?
 If you want to worship, do that inside your house, not outside where people can see you, certainly not outside the place where abortions are committed or so because that would be criminal.
 It was argued that morality is to be based on facts and not on feelings and not on the Bible.
 Now Romans 2:14-15 tells us that even the unbeliever knows in his heart what is right.

 You can't use statistics in that way.
-Did you know that 63.2% of statistics are made up on the spot, in the moment, including this one?
+Did you know that 63.2% of statistics are made up on the spur of the moment, including this one.
 I have no idea what it is.
 But that's how people use statistics, and that's supposed to prove things.
-Now what we see then is that science has moved from being objective and neutral on matters like morality and so on to where it now begins to push for certain ways that we should behave.
+Now what we see then is that science has moved from being objective and neutral on matters like morality and so on, that it now begins to push for certain ways that we should behave.

 It pushes evolutionism.
 It pushes things like climate change and so on.
 And I think what we have here is not science, but feelings and intuitions hiding under a mask of science.
 Lastly, he said, in this new world, there will be no ideal types or models.
 We used to have models that we followed.

 Many people went to Sunday school, and there they learned about Daniel and David and Christ, and we used to sing songs like Dare to be a Daniel.
 That's how you want to live.
 Well, they didn't want any of these types.
-Notice that it wasn't just Christian, even authors like Charles Dickens, Jane Austen, even Enid Blyton, some of you are there, all of the people remember her, I think they still upheld a Christian morality through their heroes in the book.
+Notice that it wasn't just Christian, even authors like Charles Dickens, Jane Austen, even Enid Blyton, some of you older people remember her, I think they still upheld a Christian morality through their heroes in the books.
 But since the sixties, we find very different role models in literature.

 Our heroes today are flawed.
-The hero typically has no sexual morays to guide him, just sleeps where he likes, but he's a great man because he does something good.
-Our heroes are vampires, homosexuals, cross dressers, transgender people, satanists, anything but normal people.
+The hero typically has no sexual, well, mores to guide him, just sleeps where he likes, but he's a great man because he does something good.
+Our heroes are vampires, homosexuals, cross-dressers, transgender people, satanists, anything but normal people.
 I think if you still want a good model today, you may have to go to a film like the Narnia series, but those films are hard to find.
 What about sports heroes?

 Well, we do want our sports heroes to set an example to us.
 But notice that somebody like Israel Folau who spoke out against homosexuality or Margaret Court are not accepted as sports heroes anymore because they uphold a Christian morality.
 Now God warns us in our text today that we should not be conformed to that kind of living.
 We should be transformed by the renewal of your mind.
 Now I want to point out that this transformation to a Christian worldview is not something that happens overnight.

 Okay?
-It's something you gotta work on.
+It's something you've got to work on.
 It's ongoing.
 The Greek word makes that clear to us.
 In fact, I think you all know the Greek word.

-Why the person who we are so hopeful about suddenly failing, by the way, because of sickness?
+Why the person who we are so hopeful about suddenly falling, by the wayside, because of sickness?
 And why does God allow the wicked to prosper?
 Now similar questions were asked by Job.
 Remember when he was suffering, why me?
 Why does it have to happen?

 And in the end, Job had to confess that God's ways were too wonderful for him to understand.
 Now the third thing we see here is that things come by God's grace.
-Oh, who or who has given a gift to Him that He might be repaid?
+Or who has given a gift to Him that he might be repaid?
 Nobody is repaid in what they receive.
 What we get is purely by grace.

 It's only when we pray in Christ's name that we receive God's blessing.
 And lastly, everything we do must be done to God.
 Now there is a Latin phrase we used to use.
 I wonder if some of you recognise it, Coram Deo.
 Anybody heard it?